 Overall, Archie exerted tremendous influence on the shape and structure of CH2M HILL during its formative years, and was a powerful force in its continued growth and profitability.
 Read More...
 A Celebration of His Life (PDF)

-Ramona Richards was born in Corvallis, Oregon.
+Ramona Richards was born in 1933 in Corvallis, Oregon.
 Following her schooling, she went to work as an Accountant for Olsen & Olsen, a local accounting firm.
 She joined CH2M in 1969 as an accounting clerk, starting as a part time employee working only 1 or 2 hours a day, usually as a loaned out worker from Olsen & Olsen.
 Her frequent visits to CH2M eventually developed into an offer for permanent employment by Mike Fisher, which she accepted.

 Ramona's career with CH2M HILL coincided with the years of its initial spurt of growth during the 70s and 80s.
 At one time or another, she had worked at every position in the Accounting Department.
 She contributed a great deal to the growth of the Administrative & Accounting departments from a handful of 4 or 5 people to a modernized, automated, and departmentalized Section numbering over 75 people, all specialists!